 We're not talking single carts for individual games.
 That would be a bit much.
 Instead, we have collections from a range of past publisher faves.
 Prolific ones like Atari, Namco and Interplay all have two boxed releases and you'll find more collections from the likes of Data East, Technos, and even new studios who specialize in retro games like Mega Cat.

-The cartridges come loaded with six to 20 games and cost around $20/£15, with the Evercade console and the first Namco Museum Collection as a bundle starting at around $80/£60.
+The cartridges come loaded with up to 20 games and cost around $20/£15, with the Evercade console and the first Namco Museum Collection as a bundle starting at around $80/£60.
 A larger bundle with three cartridges will set you back around $99/£79.
 So depending on what games you fancy reliving (or, indeed, discovering for the first time), it's not hard to see this getting a bit pricey, fast.
 But perhaps, the Evercade is worth the investment?
 Let's take a look.

 The Evercade - handheld design

 If you want to compare the design to a more recent handled, the PSP is a decent place to start.
 There are no analogs, but there's a similar-sized 720p 4.3-inch screen and there's certainly a bit of heft to the console, but in a good way and the rounded corners allow it to sit naturally in your hands.

 Rather than yet another black chassis though, the Evercade turns on the style with a white body with red trim.
 It's certainly more attractive than the Atari Lynx or Sega Game Gear ever were.
 It's somehow retro, and yet unlike any other handheld all at once.
 We love it.